-'The absurd pride and caprice of Macpherson himself, who scorns, as he pretends, to satisfy any body that doubts his veracity, has tended much to confirm this general scenticism: and I must own. for my part, that though I have had many particular reasons to believe these poems genuine, more than it is possible for any Englishman of letters to have. vet I am not entirely without my scruples on that head.
-You think, that the internal proofs in favour of the poems are very convincing; so they are: but there are also internal reasons against them particularly from the manners, notwithetanding all the art with which you have ondeavoured to throw a vernish s on that circumstance and the preservation of such long and such connected poems, by oral tradition alone, during a course of fourteen centuries, is so much out of the ordinary course of human affairs that it requires the strongest reasons to make us believe it.
-My present purpose, therefore, is to apply to you, in the name of all the men of letters of this, and.
-I may say of all other countries, to establish this canital point, and to give us proofs that these poems are.
-I do not say, so ancient as the age of Severus, but that they were not forged within these five years by James Macpherson.
-These proofs must not be arguments but testimonies neonle's ears are fortified against the former: the latter may yet find their way, before the noems are consigned to total oblivion.
+have endeavoured to throw a vernish on that circumstance; and the preservation of such long and such connected poems, by oral tradition alone, during a course of fourteen centuries, is so much out of the ordinary course of human affairs, that it requires the strongest reasons to make us believe it.
+My present purpose, therefore, is to apply to you, in the name of all the men of letters of this, and I may say, of all other countries, to establish this capital point, and to give us proofs that these poems are, I do not say, so ancient as the age of Severus, but that they were not forged within these five years by James Macpherson.
+These proofs must not be arguments, but testimonies : people's ears are fortified against the former; the latter may vet find their way, before the poems are consigned to total oblivion.
 Now the testimonies may, in my opinion, be of two kinds.
 Macpherson pretends that there is an ancient manuscript of part of Fingal in the family, I think, of Clanronald.
-Get that fact ascertained by more than one person of credit: let these persons be acquainted with the Gaclic: let them compare the original and the translation; and let them testify the fidelity of the latter.
+Get that fact ascertained by more than one person of credit : let these persons be acquainted with the Gaelic: let them compare the original and the translation : and let them testify the fidelity of the latter.